First things first

 To cook gnocchi:

 Bring a large pot of salted water to a boil.
 Carefully drop gnocchi into boiling water and gently stir.
+Don't overcrowd the gnocchi.
+Cook in multiple batches if necessary.
 Once they float to the top continue to boil for 2-3 minutes.